Autobiography of A Yogi

 I did not know there was any Male in the universe save

 God; are we all not females before Him?”
+(A scriptural

 conception of the Lord as the only Positive Creative Principle,